flutter/website/src/docs/development/packages-and-plugins/using-packages.md

   : A package contains shared and reusable code and includes a list of
     dependencies (specified in the `pubspec.yml` file), and (optionally) Dart libraries, apps, resources, tests, images, and examples.
-    The [pub][] site lists many packages developed by Google engineers and other generous members of the Flutter and Dart community that you can use in your app.
+    The [pub.dev][] site lists many packages—developed by Google engineers and generous members of the Flutter and Dart community— that you can use in your app.

   **Plugins**